open-source-modelling/assicurazione_python/vasicek_un_fattore/README.md

 </h1>

-Modello di Vasicek con a un fattore di stochasticita per simulare l'evoluzione di redimenti economici.
+Modello di Vasicek con un fattore di stochasticita per simulare l'evoluzione di redimenti economici.
 Il modello Vasicek assume che il processo si evolva come un processo Ornstein-Uhlenbeck.
 Ornstein-Uhlenbeck è un processo stocastico in cui nel tempo il processo tende a derivare verso una media a lungo termine (mean reverting).

 ## Problema
 When trying to simulate for example credit spreads, there is a variety of models.
 The choice of the model and its limitations are a key factor in deciding which model to implement.
 There are compelling economic arguments in favour of mean reversion.